syler11/MS3-ProGroup-App/README.md

 ### Feature Four Reservations
 #### Description Feature Four
-- Users can add reservation to the database by entering all the mandatory fields and clikcking the add reservation button.
+- Users can add reservation to the database by entering all the mandatory fields and clicking the add reservation button.
 - Users can edit existing reservations by clicking the edit (pen & envelope) icon.
 - Users can delete existing reservation by clicking the delete (trash can) icon.
 - User can view more details about reservation by clicking on the reservation line itself. (collapsible feature)